carlos-garciamoran/carlos-garciamoran/README.md

 My name is Carlos.

-I am an ambitious tinkerer who likes building software and providing value.
+I am an ambitious tinkerer who likes building software to solve real problems.

+I have recently released TweetWidget on the AppStore.
+[Give it a try!](https://apps.apple.com/us/app/tweetwidget/id1671704240)

-I'm currently working on an app to leverage media as a force for doing good. 🚀
+I'm currently working on an app to leverage media as a force for doing good 🚀

 Outside of computers, I enjoy:
 - 🌲 exploring nature
 - 🌍 traveling the world
+- ♟️ playing chess
 - 🤝 meeting people doing cool stuff

 <a href="https://github.com/carlos-garciamoran">